Homebuyers want price, condition, location

 In order to feel more certain about their choice of home, today's buyers want homes that meet three factors of good value:

 "Since no one knows when the market will truly level out and values will start to climb, buyers are trying to insulate themselves from buying an overvalued home," says Roxanne Gennari, a sales associate with Coldwell Banker Residential Brokerage in Princeton Junction, N.J.
 "Buyers are looking for the best deal they can get.
 In many cases, they only want to buy if they can get a house at a certain price."

-Here are six important items on homebuyers' checklists in 2012.
+Here are six items on homebuyers' checklists in today's market.